rayylin/Python-Route_Optimization_by_KNN/README.md

 We also have the latitude and longitude of each state, so we could use them to calculate the distance and perform optimization.
-We use havershine package to calculate the distance.
+We use the haversine package to calculate the distance.

-This figure shows the result of iterarion 1
+This figure shows the result of iteration 1

 ![image](https://user-images.githubusercontent.com/58899897/194111036-8693a322-a2a8-4cd2-bb1f-721ab0fbdb63.png)

-The result with 5 distribution centers
+The result of 5 distribution centers

 ![image](https://user-images.githubusercontent.com/58899897/194111312-1343bcfa-6b57-43b6-9aa4-73dfbd5c28c5.png)

-The result with 6 distribution centers
+The result of 6 distribution centers

 ![image](https://user-images.githubusercontent.com/58899897/194111244-4159b9ba-326d-4752-881e-f3d75464a5dd.png)